 Clove oil (CLOVE) Side Effects & Safety

-Clove seems safe for most people when taken in food amounts, but not enough is known about the safety of taking clove by mouth in larger medicinal amounts.
-Children should not take clove oil by mouth.
-It can cause serious health problems.
+Clove seems LIKELY SAFE for most people when taken by mouth in food amounts.
+Not enough is known about the safety of taking clove by mouth in larger medicinal amounts.

 Dried clove can also cause mouth sensitivity and irritation, as well as damage to dental tissues.